kenhmh/Guess-the-word/README.md

   Start game button - When entering the page a start game button can be seen.
 Once the user presses the start button, the game starts by showing the scrambled word.

   timer - the countdown starts once the page is loaded.
-Users would have to solve as many words as possible within the time limit (3 minutes)
+Users would have to solve as many words as possible within the time limit (3 minutes).
+After the time is up, the game is over

+  score - There is a scoring system for the game.
+Each time the user gets a word correct, the score is updated

 # Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z